Nidalone29/set-cpp/README.md

-C++ Univerity project originally written in Q1 2022
+C++ University project originally written in Q1 2022

 Written using C++99